chuck-h/oswaps/README.md

 Refer to https://github.com/nsjames/fuckyea/blob/main/README.md for use of the new development platform .
 ![image](https://github.com/chuck-h/oswaps-smart-contracts/assets/2141014/99a0fb7d-d0d2-4482-9b82-09e46bb7024b)

+# Install

+The compiled contract takes about 840kB of RAM.
+Additional table RAM will be required for each token.

+The contract `active` auth must include `<contract>@eosio.code`

+# Initialize

+Call the `init` action to set the blockchain ID and a manager account

+# Setup (old)
 The description below refers to an earlier development platform which is deprecated.

 The development scripts were ported from https://github.com/JoinSEEDS/seeds-smart-contracts and may not function well.